pittar-gitops/99-gitops-demo/README.md

 3. Be sure to note the Argo CD password printed when the script completes.
 The default Argo CD password is the name of the main Argo CD pod.
 4. Login to the Argo CD console:
     * Run `oc get route argocd-server -n argocd` to get the URL for your server.
+        * Or... just go directly to [https://argocd-server-argocd.apps-crc.testing/](https://argocd-server-argocd.apps-crc.testing/)
-    * Open the URL in a browser tab and login with user `admin` and the password printed in the terminal after the opertor finishes installing.
+    * Open the URL in a browser tab.
+You will have to accept the self-signed certificate.
+    * Login with user `admin` and the password printed in the terminal after the opertor finishes installing.
 4. Login to the OpenShift console.
     * Run `crc console` to open the OpenShift console in a new browser tab.
+You will have to accept the self-signed certificate.
     * Login to OpenShift using the `kubeadmin` username and password printed in the terminal when it started.

 ## 3: Install Demo